Sleep and Your 4- to 7-Month-Old

 Helping Your Baby Sleep

-You probably have a bedtime routine that you're sticking to.
-If you haven't established one, start now.
+You may have started a bedtime routine that you're sticking to.
+If you haven't yet, now is a good time to start.
 Soothing activities that lead up to "night-night" time can help relax your baby.
-A warm bath followed by stories or singing will signal a transition to sleep, and these same activities can be used at bedtime for years.
+A warm bath followed by stories or singing will signal an end to the day, and these same activities can be used at bedtime for years to come.

-You'll probably want your baby to start falling asleep on his or her own.
-This may mean performing your nighttime routine and putting the baby into the crib while he or she is still awake.
-If the baby cries, stay away for a few minutes.
+You'll want your baby to fall asleep on his or her own.
+This may mean doing your nighttime routine and putting the baby into the crib while he or she is drowsy but still awake.
+If your baby cries, stay away for a few minutes.
 Your baby may settle down and go to sleep.

 Why Does My Baby Wake at Night?